sudhich/GitHub/README.md

    *But if you want to your own name then*
    $git clone https://github.com/tensorflow/tensorflow.git MyOwnName

+                                                $ git status
+                                             On branch master

+                                             No commits yet

+                                             Changes to be committed:
+                                               (use "git rm --cached <file>..." to unstage) new file:   .gitignore
+                                                     new file:   New Bitmap Image.bmp
+                                                     new file:   New Rich Text Document.rtf
+                                                     new file:   rename.txt
+                                                     new file:   static/tex.txt

+                                             Changes not staged for commit:
+                                               (use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)
+                                                     modified:   rename.txt

+                                                $ git add rename.txt

+                                             sudhir@DESKTOP-D9KEELJ MINGW64 /d/GitTutorial (master)
+                                             $ git status
+                                             On branch master

+                                             No commits yet

+                                             Changes to be committed:
+                                               (use "git rm --cached <file>..." to unstage) new file:   .gitignore
+                                                     new file:   New Bitmap Image.bmp
+                                                     new file:   New Rich Text Document.rtf
+                                                     new file:   rename.txt
+                                                     new file:   static/tex.txt

 (8).gitignore me file_name or dir/(inner){/dir/(outer)} mention karege to wosko ignore kar dega.
 (9)$ git status
 On branch master